Fields, Forests & Wetlands Foods of Eastern North America

 Honey Mushrooms (Armillaria) up close.
 The thing to take note of in this picture is the color change from the center to the edge of the cap.
 This is a good starting point for identifying assuming they are in clumps on, or at the base of dead or dying wood.
 By: Júlio Reis Attribution-Share Alike 2.5 Generic

 Below is a picture of the POISONOUS Pholiota squarrosa.
-You must know how to identify this mushroom (and other Pholiotas like the (Pholiota iterata) if you live on the West Coast) before you eat what you think are Honey Mushrooms.
+You must know how to identify this mushroom (and other Pholiotas like the (Pholiota iterata) before you eat what you think are Honey Mushrooms.

 Below is a picture of the POISONOUS Jack-O'-Lantern mushroom (Omphalotus illudens).
 This is another mushroom that has been confused for Honey Mushrooms.